Automated Machine Learning in the Cloud

 Automatic ML model selection.
-Based on your data, Amazon SageMaker Autopilot infers the type of prediction that is most appropriate, such as binary classification, multi-class classification, or regression.
+Based on your data, Amazon SageMaker Autopilot infers the type of prediction most appropriate, such as binary classification, multi-class classification, or regression.
 Then, SageMaker Autopilot explores high-performing algorithms such as gradient boosting decision trees, feedforward deep neural networks, and logistic regression, training and optimizing hundreds of models based on these algorithms to find the model that best fits your data.

 Model leaderboard.
 You can review all the ML models Amazon SageMaker Autopilot automatically generates for your data.
 Using the list of models, you can view metrics such as accuracy, precision, recall, and area under the curve (AUC), as well as review model details, such as the impact of features on predictions, and deploy the model that is most suitable for your use case.

 Feature importance.
-SageMaker Autopilot generates an explanation report, developed by Amazon SageMaker Clarify, that helps you to explain how the models created by SageMaker Autopilot make predictions.
+SageMaker Autopilot generates an explanation report developed by Amazon SageMaker Clarify that helps you to explain how the models created by SageMaker Autopilot make predictions.
 In addition, you can identify the percentage contribution of each attribute in your training data to the predicted result.
 The higher the percentage, the stronger the impact of that feature on your model.

 Azure AI Automated ML

-Azure AI Automated ML tool is another best-in-class tool that enables users to automatically build and deploy predictive models using the no-code user interface or an SDK (used chiefly by developers).
+Azure AI Automated ML is another best-in-class tool that enables users to automatically build and deploy predictive models using the no-code user interface or an SDK (used chiefly by developers).
 This tool also covers the end-to-end model development pipeline.
 It can help with data pipelines and preparation, creating ML models customized to the input data and helping refine the underlying algorithm and associated hyperparameters.
 The Automated ML functionality increases productivity across the end-to-end ML pipeline.
 Some of the key features of Azure Automated ML capabilities are:

 Data labeling.
 Data preparation is a significant pain point in ML model development, and there are features to make this task easier and accelerate the process.
 It helps users prepare data quickly, manage and monitor labeling projects, and automate iterative tasks with ML–assisted labeling.

-Responsible machine learning.
+Responsible for machine learning.
 Get model transparency through training and inferencing with interpretability capabilities.
 Assess model fairness through disparity metrics and mitigate unfairness.
 Help protect data with differential privacy and confidential ML pipelines.